I want you to picture the landscape of American Southwest in your mind’s eye.

 Grundman, Corey and Barrows apparently thought that there was no way Rabert would report the crime.
 After all, what would he say to the police?
 “I tried to buy some drugs from some guys and they robbed me instead?”

 It turns out, that’s exactly what Rabert said to the police.
-The three were in custody in no time.
+All four were in custody in no time.
 Grundman pled guilty to second-degree robbery and was sentenced to up 4 1/2 years in prison.

 In 1981 Grundman was released from prison.
 He packed up and moved to Phoenix, Arizona (why his parole officers allowed that, I have no idea).
 He took a job working for the Country Kitchen, and tried to stay out of trouble.
 Though that didn’t stop him from getting drunk, getting high, and doing dumb stuff.